 Multimedia content management plays a key role in modern information systems.
-Usually in the past, medium size, mainly textual archives used to be the only resources for knowledge management, whereas nowadays, organizations and companies handle very large quantities of multimedia information, basically due to the dramatic decrease of digital storage cost.
-As a result, from personal photo collections to media archives, cultural heritage collections and bio-medical applications, an extremely valuable information asset is in the form of images and video.
-To provide the same functionalities for the manipulation and knowledge retrieval from such visual content as those provided for text processing, a key aspect is the development of more efficient search engines for image and video files.
+Usually in the past, medium size, mainly textual archives used to be the only resources for knowledge management, whereas nowadays, organisations and companies handle very large quantities of multimedia information, basically due to the dramatic decrease of digital storage cost.
+As a result, ranging from personal photo collections to media archives, cultural heritage collections and bio-medical applications, an extremely valuable information asset is in the form of images and video.
+To enable the same functionalities for the manipulation and knowledge retrieval from such visual content as those provided for text processing, a key aspect is the development of more efficient search engines for image and video files.

 To date, two main approaches to image search engine techniques have been proposed, namely annotation-based and content-based.
 The former is based on image metadata or keywords that annotate the visual content or they refer to the properties of the image file.
 Examples of image file properties include the name of the image file, its creation date, copyright information, image format, resolution and so on.
 On the other hand, content metadata correspond to the properties of the entities depicted.

-Examples of image file properties include the name of the image file, its creation date, copyright information, image format, resolution and so on.
-On the other hand, content metadata correspond to the properties of the entities depicted.
-For instance, a photograph from someone's holidays may be tagged with concepts such as "beach" and "mountain".
+For instance, a photograph from someone's holidays may be tagged with concepts such as 'beach' and 'mountain'.
 Several variants of annotation-based multimedia search engines have been proposed.
-Some of them assume manual annotation (e.g., [6]), while others provide support for automatic annotation, by exploiting, for example, relevant text associated to the image and by applying natural language processing techniques.

-A well known example that falls into this category is Images Google Search1.
+Some of them assume manual annotation (Flickner et al., 1995), while others provide support for automatic annotation (e.g., Smeulders et al., 2000), by exploiting, for example, relevant text associated to the image and by applying natural language processing techniques.
+A well known example that falls into this category is Google Image Search.

-This search approach has benefitted significantly from the advances in the Semantic Web and ontologies (e.g., [18]), so that annotations can have well-defined semantics.
-Ontologies are "an explicit specification of a conceptualization" [7], and they guarantee firstly a shared understanding of a particular domain, and secondly, a formal model that is amenable to unsupervised, machine processing.
+This search approach has benefitted significantly from the advances in the Semantic Web and ontologies

+(Sinclair et al., 2005b), so that annotations can have well-defined semantics.
+Ontologies are "an explicit specification of a conceptualisation" (Gruber, 1993), and they guarantee firstly a shared understanding of a particular domain, and secondly, a formal model that is amenable to unsupervised, machine processing.
 The use of ontologies has also made possible the integration of different content under a unified description base where various collections can be accessed using a common querying framework.
-For example, some museums use ontologies for storing and describing their collections, so that users can browse and explore the museum collections, and understand the way in which the items are described and organized, based on their semantics.
-Indicative examples of such systems are Artefacts Canada2 and MuseoSuomi3.
+For example, some museums use ontologies for storing and describing their collections, so that users can browse and explore the museum collections, and understand the way in which the items are described and organised, based on their semantics.
+Indicative examples of such systems are Artefacts Canada and MuseoSuomi.